nixworks/public/news/2010/06/3/index.md

 ##### Christian Wulff
 ### [Christian Wulff is nominated for President of Germany by Chancellor Angela Merkel. ](/news/2010/06/3/christian-wulff-is-nominated-for-president-of-germany-by-chancellor-angela-merkel.md)
-_Context: President of Germany, Chancellor, Christian Wulff, Angela Merkel_
+_Context: Angela Merkel, Chancellor, President of Germany, Christian Wulff_

 ##### Dawn Purvis
 ### [Dawn Purvis resigns as leader of the Progressive Unionist Party over the fatal shooting of Bobby Moffett. ](/news/2010/06/3/dawn-purvis-resigns-as-leader-of-the-progressive-unionist-party-over-the-fatal-shooting-of-bobby-moffett.md)
-_Context: Progressive Unionist Party, Dawn Purvis_
+_Context: Dawn Purvis, Progressive Unionist Party_

 ##### MARS-500
 ### [The MARS-500 project begins, with six men - three Russians, two Europeans and a Chinese man - entering the sealed facility in Moscow where they will spend 18 months in isolation from the outside world. ](/news/2010/06/3/the-mars-500-project-begins-with-six-men-three-russians-two-europeans-and-a-chinese-man-entering-the-sealed-facility-in-moscow-where-t.md)